 The Company determined that it does not control the joint venture and therefore was not required to consolidate.
-In addition, Blade does not have sufficient control to influence and as such the equity method is not appropriate.
+In addition, Blade does not have sufficient control to influence, and as such, the equity method is not appropriate.
 The investment should be recorded at fair value.
 However, the Company elected the practicability exception to fair value measurement because the equity security does not have a readily determinable fair value.
 Accordingly, the Company has recorded the investment at cost less impairment if any.
 Based upon a qualitative assessment, the Company has determined that the investment should not be impaired.
 Qualitative considerations included an evaluation of the COVID-19 pandemic delays to the start-up of flight operations in India.
-Both Hunch and Blade Urban Air remain committed to the start of operations and discussions are underway with third parties to raise the next round of equity capital for the joint venture.
-As such, no impairment was warranted as of March 31, 2021.
+Both Hunch and Blade remain committed to the venture and discussions are underway with third parties to raise the next round of equity capital for the joint venture.
+As such, no impairment was warranted as of September 30, 2021.

-As of March 31, 2021 and September 30, 2020, other non-current assets included amounts due from Blade India of \$100 and \$73, respectively.
+As of September 30, 2021 and 2020, other non-current assets included amounts due from Blade India of \$113 and \$73, respectively.

-Note 4 - Intangible Assets
+Note 6 - Goodwill and Other Intangible Assets